đź“”

 • cloudconfigurationd: The Device Enrollment client daemon, which is responsible for communicating with the DEP API and retrieving Device Enrollment profiles.

 When using either mdmclient or profiles to initiate a DEP check-in, the CPFetchActivationRecord and CPGetActivationRecord functions are used to retrieve the Activation Record.
-CPFetchActivationRecord delegates control to cloudconfigurationd through XPC, which then retrieves the Activation Record from the DEP API.
+CPFetchActivationRecord delegates control to cloudconfigurationd through , which then retrieves the Activation Record from the DEP API.

 CPGetActivationRecord retrieves the Activation Record from cache, if available.
 These functions are defined in the private Configuration Profiles framework, located at /System/Library/PrivateFrameworks/Configuration Profiles.framework.